jmau111-org/xss_utr/README.md

 In doubt, use robust and trusted libraries that are actively maintained.
 Manual whitelists and blacklists are prone to evasion in my experience.

+The other major inconvenience with manual checking/sanitization is that it often leads to errors without improving security.
+Some rules are too strict, requiring at least 2 or 3 chars for a text input (e.g., "Your name") while some last names or surnames are one letter (e.g., "O", "E")!

+In such case, it's not safer at all and you potentially harm the experience for some users.

 #### Use a valid CSP

 Here's a basic example by PortSwigger: